benjspitler/benjspitler.github.io/logistic-egypt.md

 - The amount of time elapsed between the defendant's alleged offence and the court reaching a verdict in that defendant's case in the first instance (column name **days_btwn_offence_and_crim_1_judgement**).
 - The number of overall death sentences handed down in the governorate where the individual in question was being tried (column name **governorate_sentences**).

+For the first five columns, which are binary in nature, I used R's fastDummies package to create dummy variables for each category (see the code at the end of this project for a full description of how this was accomplished).
+The **days_btwn_offence_and_crim_1_judgement** was achieved by subtracting the **date_of_offence** column from the **date_of_first_verdict** column in the original raw data.
+The **governorate_sentences** column was achieved by adding a new column to the data which populates with the number of death sentences from the governorate corresponding to where each row's offence occurred.

 <img src="images/EDPI_logit_screenshot.png?raw=true"/>